raspberrypilearning/interactive-animation/en/step_5.md

 --- task ---

 Add code to make your sprite bounce around the Stage in the way you want it to.
+Don't forget to change the speed of your sprite until you get the motion you want.
+It might take a few experiments to get it right.

 **Tip:** It's easier to identify issues if you make one change at a time and then run your program.